AnonymerNiklasistanonym/MoonpieBot/README.md

   | `!moonpie set $USER $COUNT` | broadcaster badge | Set moonpie `$COUNT` to `$USER` if found in database |
   | `!moonpie delete $USER` | broadcaster badge | Delete a `$USER` from the database if found in database |

-Every command can be optionally disabled.
+**Every command can be optionally disabled.**

 ### Optional: osu!

 Given an osu!
-OAuth client ID/secret and a default (streamer) Osu ID the bot can additionally fetch some osu! related information.
+OAuth client ID/secret and a default (streamer) osu!
+ID the bot can additionally fetch some osu! related information.

 | Command | Permissions | Description |
 | ------ | -- | -------- |